 So far I obtained a number of EKGs using the Kardia Mobile device with its partner App.
 Luckily for me, I only had to get my cardiologist to review a very small number of them.
 These were all right however I still need to send her any interesting EKGs in case further actions are required.

-I have been using the Kardia Mobile Device with its partner App for a few years now and this is my take on this.
+I have been using the Kardia Mobile Device with its partner App for a few years now (since October 2016 to be exact) and this is my take on this.

 I find it a great tool to have to help me manage my heart health.